ibm-cloud-docs/cis/cis-cli-plugin.md

 ## WAF managed rules
 {: #waf-managed-rules}

-Manage the WAF managed rulesets and rules by using the following `managed-waf` commands.
+Manage the WAF-managed rulesets and rules by using the following `managed-waf` commands.
 Migrate to new WAF by API or GUI first before you use managed WAF commands.
 Keep in mind that the previous version of WAF commands stops working after you migrate.

 ### `ibmcloud cis managed-waf rulesets`
 {: #list-rulesets}